Jessica De Filippo: Club career

 In July 2023, she signed with Spanish club Sporting de Huelva in the first tier Liga F. On November 8, 2023, she scored the winning goal in a 1-0 victory over Real Unión de Tenerife to help the team advance to the Round of 16 in the 2023–24 Copa de la Reina de Fútbol.

 In July 2024, she joined the Whitecaps FC Girls Elite in League1 British Columbia, making her debut on July 20 against Rivers FC.
 On August 9, 2024, she scored a brace in a 2-0 victory over Calgary Blizzard SC in the semi-finals of the League1 Canada Women's Inter-Provincial Championship.

 In December 2024, she signed with Northern Super League club Vancouver Rise FC ahead of the inaugural 2025 season.
 She scored her first goal for the Rise on May 11, 2025, scoring a header in the 94th minute to equalize in a 1-1 draw against AFC Toronto.
 She received a red card in the sixth minute of added time at the end of the first half in Vancouver's 7-0 loss against Toronto on September 13, 2025.
+She was a part of the squad which won the inaugural Diana B. Matheson Cup following a 2-1 win over Toronto in November 2025, and was named the Rise's offensive MVP for the 2025 season.